-- 20 We do not have a statutory mandate to deal with individual complainants and cannot mediate in disputes between landlords and tenants.
-The regulator has no locus in the contractual relationship between a provider and its employees and cannot become involved in disputes between them or in any other contractual disputes.
-In relation to such issues, the regulator will direct tenants or other complainants towards the provider's own complaints system and the Housing Ombudsman. - 21 Providers have principal responsibility for dealing with and being accountable for, complaints about their service; the Tenant Involvement and Empowerment Standard requires that they have clear and effective mechanisms for responding to tenant complaints.
-A tenant with a complaint against their landlord should raise the matter with it in the first instance and follow its complaints policy.
+- 22. Providers have principal responsibility for dealing with and being accountable for complaints about their service; the Tenant Involvement and Empowerment Standard requires that they have clear and effective mechanisms for responding to tenant complaints.
+A tenant with a complaint against their landlord should raise the matter with the landlord in the first instance and follow its complaints policy.
 Should the complaint remain unresolved, tenants can contact a designated person (a local housing authority councillor, MP or recognised tenant panel).
-Or, after eight weeks, they can also pursue the matter directly with the Housing Ombudsman. - 22 The authorities which are able to make statutory referrals to the regulator include parties which may be or could become involved in local complaints resolution processes.
+Tenants can also pursue the matter directly with the Housing Ombudsman35. - 23.
+The authorities which are able to make statutory referrals to the regulator include parties which may be or could become involved in local complaints resolution processes.
 Where the regulator receives a referral from one of these specified authorities (or any other party), the regulator's role is not to seek redress for an individual complainant.
-Rather, we will assess whether, in our judgement, the serious detriment test has been met in accordance with the approach set out above. - 23 Although the regulator will not become involved in the resolution of individual complaints, we recognise that assessments of a breach of the consumer standard and serious detriment can stem from individual tenant referrals. - 24 If an individual or organisation is dissatisfied with the level of service provided by the regulator in relation to a consumer regulation referral they can raise their concerns by going through Stage Two of our complaints procedure.
-This should be done by writing or emailing the regulator within three months of the date of our response to the referral.
+Rather, we will assess whether, in our judgement, the serious detriment test has been met in accordance with the approach set out above. - 24.
+Although the regulator will not become involved in the resolution of individual complaints, we recognise that assessments of a breach of the consumer standard and serious detriment can stem from individual tenant referrals. - 25.
+If an individual or organisation is dissatisfied with the level of service provided by the regulator in relation to a consumer regulation referral they can raise their concerns by going through Stage Two of our complaints procedure.36 This should be done by writing to or emailing the regulator within three months of the date of our response to the referral.

-&lt;sup>31See https://www.gov.uk/government/publications/memorandum-of-understanding-between-the-regulator-of- social-housing-and-the-housing-ombudsman
+fixtps://www.gov.uk/government/organisations/regulator-of-social-housing/about/complaints-procedure.